wp-plugins/google-news/readme.txt

 Stable tag: trunk

 Displays news items from selectable Google News RSS feeds, inline, as a widget or in a theme.
-Multiple simultaneous feeds allowed.
+Multiple feeds allowed.
 Query filters and caching.

 == Description ==